mibexsoftware/sonar-bitbucket-plugin/README.md

 ![Screenshot global pull request comment plugin](doc/global-comment.png)

-For every found issues on changed or new lines of the pull request, it will also create a pull request comment with the severity, the explanation what this issue is about and a link to get more details about it:
+For every found issue on changed or new lines of the pull request, it will also create a pull request comment with the severity, the explanation what this issue is about and a link to get more details about it:

 ![Screenshot global pull request comment plugin](doc/example-issue.png)